-- We can build a test statistic to assess how much the sample data are consistent with the specified null hypothesis. - When testing a mean, the test statistic takes the form of a distance between the observed and hypothesised mean, measured in units of the SE - The test statistic for testing a mean is the t-statistic or t-score.
-In the example, $\mu_0 = 20$:
+- We can build a test statistic to assess how much the sample data are consistent with the specified null hypothesis. - The test statistic for testing a mean is the t-statistic or t-score.
+In the example above, $\mu_0 = 20$: